 This stage can be a confusing time filled with uncertainty as you try to process what has happened.
 Examples of denial during the grief process can include avoiding discussion about the loss, speaking in present tense about the person who has passed away, or obsessing over details that seem irrelevant to the overall situation.

 This is a time when people often feel numb and inactive, or they might find themselves hyperactive and focusing on distracting activities like substance abuse, to numb their pain.
-Coping with the
+Coping with the denial stage requires acknowledging the reality of the situation and accepting what has happened.
+It’s normal to feel overwhelmed and confused, but denying the reality of the situation will only prolong the healing process.

-Denial Stage of Grief
+2. Anger Stage of Grief

 Importance of Knowing the Stages

-It’s important to understand the stages of grief because everyone experiences them differently, and its normal to experience them in a unique order.
+It’s important to understand the stages of grief because everyone experiences them differently, and it’s normal to experience them in a unique order.
 Understanding these stages can help you identify what you’re feeling and know that it’s natural to experience certain emotions, such as anger and depression.

 By recognizing where you are in the grieving process, you can better manage your emotions and move forward in your healing journey.